What Does Rehab Entail?

 Medication in Rehab

 Medications are used for 2 different reasons—to manage acute withdrawal symptoms and cravings and to maintain abstinence once withdrawal has resolved.
-Some treatment programs offer detox as a part of their services, while others require that you complete detox prior to entering their program.
-Once you achieve medical stability and are drug-free, you may begin receiving maintenance medications, if applicable.
+Some treatment programs offer medical detox as a part of their services, while others require that you complete detox prior to entering their program.
+In some instances, once you achieve medical stability and are drug-free, you may begin a regimen of maintenance medications.
 Only certain addictions can be treated with medication.
 These include opioids, such as heroin and prescription painkillers, and alcohol.
 The commonly-used medications include:1,2,3

 - Methadone: A full opioid agonist that reduces heroin and prescription painkiller cravings and helps to promote long-term sobriety.

-- Suboxone: A combination medication, buprenorphine (a partial opioid agonist) and naloxone (an opioid antagonist).
+- Suboxone: A combination medication that includes buprenorphine (a partial opioid agonist) and naloxone (an opioid antagonist).
 This medication also reduces cravings associated with opioids.
 The addition of naloxone deters abuse of buprenorphine.

 - Naltrexone: This medication blocks the effects of opioids in the brain, negating the rewarding and pleasurable feelings associated with opioid abuse.
 This helps to deter opioid use.
 Naltrexone can also be used to treat alcohol dependence.